TahjAnderson23/TweetTopicsSentimentFinder/README.md

 1. Git clone the repo and cd into it

-2. Create a virtual environment
+2. Create a virtual environment virtualenv venv -p python3.8
-# Note: can alternatively use python3.6 or python3.7
-virtualenv venv -p python3.8

 activate it using this